viik2k/yonky/README.md

 - Yonky_2.0.py        --> The main launcher application (Python script)
 - config.json         --> Script metadata (names, descriptions, etc.)
 - /scripts/           --> Place your .ps1 PowerShell scripts here
+- icon.ico            --> Icon for the Batch file (Temporary until its packed into a exe)

 -------------------------------------
 🧠 How to Use